Sopka Pack Laikas

 saying run and taping him twice on the side.
 This command can be used in three different ways, the verbal "here" for short distance, the two short whistle blows for longer distance if the dog is within sight and one loud short blow fallowed by a tone and vibration from e-collar to call the dog off.

 Second one, heel is also an important one.
-Imagine walking out from the tree with several dogs on the leash pulling you.
-Dogs should heel, each fairly close to the other, unless you teach them to stay within eyesight when walking out.
+It is usuful when walking out from the tree with several dogs.
+Dogs should heel, each fairly close to the other, unless you teach them to stay within eyesight when walking out, using correction collar.
 Third, the sit command is good for when the dog comes to you.
 It's a good way to have the dog under control for a short time.
 The run command is a releasing command from

 the sit and down or lay commands.
 If you use sit or down commands, the dog doesn't know how

 long should he stay in that position.
 Naturally it won't stay and will start running again.
 This is

 not good as it constantly weakens the execution of these commends, plus you might want the dog to